Good quality cat food is the one thing your cat can’t live without. Literally.

 - 34.6% were short of vitamin B12

 High quality cat food.
 Beyond that, whatever you choose to feed your cat is your own business.
 But your choice should be informed by the fact that any diet should be complete.
 It should provide every single nutrient that your cat needs.
-Fortunately, most cat foods on the market at least try and meet this requirement.
+Fortunately, the best cat food brands on the market at least try and meet this requirement.
 If you’re worried about your cat not getting everything they need from their food, you should either switch to a different brand, come up with your own recipe, or help your cat out with some supplements.
 As far as your pet is concerned, it probably just wants tasty cat food.
 It doesn’t always know what’s good for it.
 You do, so help them out!